 - Highway 403, designated the Alexander Graham Bell Parkway through the city, is the main east-west intercity thoroughfare.
 Located in the northern part of the city, there is a development both north and south of the highway.

 - Lynden Road and Colborne Street provide east-west routes through the city.

-- Garden Avenue, Wayne Gretzky Parkway and King George Road/St. Paul Avenue/Brant Avenue serve north-south traffic in the city.
+- Garden Avenue, Wayne Gretzky Parkway, and King George Road/St. Paul Avenue/Brant Avenue serves north-south traffic in the city.

 - Highway 24 connects Brantford to Cambridge in the north and Simcoe to the south.